Vegan Life > Recipes > Dinner > Carrot and Pumpkin Soup

 3. While your vegetables are cooking, prepare your cashew cream.
 Combine soaked cashews and water in a blender and blend until smooth, then set aside.

-4. Blend up your soup mix using an immersion blender (handheld stick blender), or transfer to a standard blender to blend until smooth, then transfer back to the pot.
+4. Blend up the contents of your pot until smooth and creamy using an immersion blender (handheld stick blender).
+You can also transfer the broth and vegetables to a standard blender to blend, then transfer back to the pot.
 (If you’re using a standard blender, you will likely have to do this in batches.
-Be sure to remove the center piece from your blender top to allow steam to escape, and cover with a kitchen towel to prevent splattering.)
+Be sure to remove the center piece from your blender top to allow steam to escape, and cover with a kitchen towel or paper towel to prevent splattering.)

 5. Measure 1 cup of cashew cream and mix it into the soup.
-If you have an immersion blender, you can use it, otherwise mix by hand.
+If you have an immersion blender, you can use it again, otherwise mix by hand.
 Gradually add salt and pepper to taste.
 I used 2 teaspoons of salt and 1 teaspoon of pepper.

 6. Allow to cool slightly (or reheat on the stove, if needed), then transfer to bowls to serve.
-Garnish with a swirl of the remaining cashew cream, and your choice of red pepper flakes, pepitas (pumpkin seed kernels), or fresh herbs like parsley, sage, or cilantro.
+Garnish with a swirl of the remaining cashew cream, and your choice of red pepper flakes, pepitas (pumpkin seed kernels), or fresh herbs like thyme, sage, or rosemary.
+See the post above for more topping and serving suggestions.

 Notes & Hints